mmbman/Katagiri/1983-03-09-Blue-Cliff-Record-Case-42-Talk-2.md

 **Question**: Yes, angry! *[Laughter]*

 **Katagiri**: *[Chuckles.]* Well, *angry* is not the angry you think.
 Angry is nothing but energy, because you cannot control it, don’t you think so?
-It comes up. *[He laughs.]* Angry is energy.
+It just comes up. *[He laughs.]* Anger is energy.
 From this point, did you make the anger?
 No. You didn’t make it.
 You don’t know exactly from where it comes.
 But it comes because under the conditions, it comes up.
 So in terms of this function of the anger, only when the time is right, conditions arranged, very naturally there is cause and effect.
 Okay?
 Immediate cause and effect, because conditions are there, and anger comes up.
 That is the function of anger.

 So according to the function of that anger, that means anger becomes anger.
 What do I mean?
 Completely beyond your control.
 Anger becomes anger means it’s beyond your control, and that means anger is nothing but energy.

 **Question**: Yeah, I see that.
-I guess I was looking at it as maybe an indication of somebody falling into cause and effect, of losing...
+I guess I was looking at it as maybe an indication of somebody falling into cause and effect... of losing...
 Maybe I’m not sure exactly what it means to fall into cause and effect.

 **Katagiri**: *Fall into cause and effect* means you just see the one-sided idea of cause and effect.
 But cause and effect is not an idea or concept which your life can be molded into.
 No. So very naturally cause and effect becomes a kind of symbol of a controller.
 Do you understand?
 That control is coming from you, but it’s not a controller.
-So if you see the cause and effect as a controller, you become sick; sick of cause and effect, sick of causation.
+So if you see the cause and effect as a controller, you become sick: sick of cause and effect, sick of causation.

 For instance, zazen.
 Zen is *just do it*.
 And then you’re always saying, “Just do it.
 Just do it.” *Just do it* becomes conceptualized. *[He laughs.]* That is called *sick of zen* (or perhaps *Zen sickness*).
 So we have to show something else, a different one.
-If you fall into Zen sickness, sick of just doing, you have to show something.
+If you fall into sick of Zen, sick of just doing, you have to show something.
 That is study.
 Keep your mouth shut, study.
 Use your head.

 That is called *ittengo*, which means *one turning word*.
 So that is not falling into, but not ignoring: add a turning word.

 So we are always [...] becoming sick.
 If you understand emptiness, you become sick of emptiness. *[He laughs.]* Particularly if you understand emptiness and it works in your life, you really become sick.
 Oh my goodness, it’s worse!
-[So,] “You should do it, you should do it!”
+[So you say,] “You should do it, you should do it!”
 Teaching is already you become sick, you know?
 If you become sick, then you can teach, anyway. *[He laughs.]* That’s why the teacher must be careful.
 Do you understand this? *[He chuckles some more.]*

 But teaching is not good because...
 Well, the important point is that *you do*, you [initiate], that is best.
 But if [you are] teaching, and *then* you do, that is not good.